 Information you may need to provide when applying to college includes:

 - ACT or SAT score.
 Many colleges require you to take the ACT or SAT test.
 Check with the schools you are interested in attending to see which test they prefer.
 Your scores will be sent to the schools you indicate when you register for the tests.
 For information about sending scores to additional schools following the test, visit the ACT or SAT.
+Talk to your high school counselor to find out if you’re eligible for a test fee waiver.

 - Official high school transcripts.
 You can request that your high school submit your transcripts to the colleges you are interested in attending.